 Roasting = the biggest secret of all – For the best soup, we’ll be using Roasted Butternut Squash.
 Why?
 Because roasting caramelizes and intensifies the natural sweetness and flavor, and roasting cubes in particular maximizes the amount of surface area for that to happen.
 You just can’t get the same effect if you simmer the cubes in the broth.

-Minimal ingredients but incredible flavor – The five main ingredients you’ll need are onion, chicken or vegetable stock, butter or olive oil (a cooking fat of your choice), cinnamon, and roasted butternut squash.
+Minimal ingredients but incredible flavor – The five main ingredients you’ll need are onion, chicken or vegetable broth, butter or olive oil (a cooking fat of your choice), cinnamon, and roasted butternut squash.
 It’s an elegant soup that is simple but flavorful.